canewadar123/2009Scape/selfhosting.md

 ```

 ## Running the server/client
+### Option 1: Using the run script (Linux/Unix only.)
+- From the project root:
+  - Step 1: Start up mysql or whichever database server you are using if it isn't already running.
+  - Step 2: Start the management server ``./run.sh ms``
+  - Step 3: Start the game server ``./run.sh server Server/worldprops/server1.properties``
+  - The client can be ran either using `./run.sh client` or by running the .jar you generated earlier.

+### Option 2: Gradle by itself
-In a terminal, navigate to the Management-Server folder and run `gradle run`
+- In a terminal, navigate to the Management-Server folder and run `gradle run`

-Then navigate to the Server folder and run `gradle run`
+- Then navigate to the Server folder and run `gradle run`

-The client can also be run with `gradle run`.
-Gradle also generates jars that you can distribute inside Client/build/distributions/Client.zip
+- The client can also be run with `gradle run` or by using the jar generated earlier.